projectara/greybus-spec/source/special.rst

 The Greybus SVC Protocol TimeSync Wake Pins Acquire Response contains no payload.

+If the Response message header status field :ref:`greybus-operation-status` is equal to GB_OP_SUCCESS then the SVC shall set the the :ref:`hardware-model-timesync-pulse` sub-state for the indicated set of Interfaces to WAKE_UNSET.
+After this Operation completes the :ref:`hardware-model-wake-pulse` shall be re-interpreted as a :ref:`hardware-model-timesync-pulse` subject to the restrictions defined in the hardware model.

+If the Response message header status field :ref:`greybus-operation-status` is not equal to GB_OP_SUCCESS the AP shall abandon further TimeSync activities.

 .. _svc-timesync-wake-pins-release:

 Greybus SVC TimeSync Wake Pins Release Operation